Fact-checked by the onlinepaydaynews.com editorial team

 How Does Rent Reporting Actually Work?

 Rent reporting services act as a bridge between your landlord and the credit bureaus.
-You sign up with a provider, verify your lease and payment history, and the service transmits your on-time payments — sometimes including up to 24 months of rent history — directly to Experian, Equifax, or TransUnion.
+You sign up with a provider, verify your lease and payment history, and the service transmits your on-time payments — sometimes including up to 24 months of prior rent history — directly to Experian, Equifax, or TransUnion.

 Some services, like Rental Kharma and Rent Reporters, require landlord cooperation.
 Others, like Boom and Self, verify payments through bank transaction data, making landlord opt-in unnecessary.
 The payment data is coded as an installment account or a specialized tradeline, both of which influence your FICO Score and VantageScore calculations.